 The solution?
 Just get plant life to more efficiently photosynthesise.

 A group of researchers have astoundingly discovered a method to increase the amount of light plants can use for photosynthesis as much as 20 percent, a result that could significantly improve crop yields.
 The results of the research—performed by scientists at the Department of Energy's Lawrence Berkeley National Laboratory, the University of California, Berkeley, and the University of Illinois—were published this week in the journal Science.

 Turns out, photosynthesis as it occurs in nature is rather inefficient.
 Many row crops use less than 2 percent of the sunlight that graces the surfaces of their leaves.
-The problem is that leaves have a type of a safety valve that makes their chloroplasts less efficient in bright light and more so in shade, but the researchers realized that a natural delay in the safety valve was causing plants not to be making sugar when they could.
+The problem is that leaves have a type of a safety valve that makes their chloroplasts less efficient in bright light and more so in shade, but the researchers realised that a natural delay in the safety valve was causing plants not to be making sugar when they could.
 By improving the production of three proteins involved in what is called "non-photochemical quenching," the scientists found that they could dramatically improve the productivity of plants.